Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click the drop-down list to select the attribute set for the new product.
 All available attribute sets are displayed in the drop-down list.

 - *SKU*
-  Enter the SKU (Stock Keeping Unit) of the new product.
+  Enter the SKU of the new product.
 The SKU (Stock Keeping Unit) is an identification number for the product.
 Therefore, it should be uniquely assigned to a single product.

 ## Create product
-*PIM > Products > Tab LIST > Button Add > Button [CREATE]*
+*PIM > Products > Tab LIST > Button Add > Button CREATE*

 ![Create Product](/Assets/Screenshots/PIM/Products/List/CreateProduct.png "[Create Product]")